Short-term health plans in Florida

 - Short-term plans in Florida can have initial terms of up to 364 days, and total duration, including renewals, of up to 36 months.

-- Florida used to limit pre-existing condition exclusions on short-term plans that were renewable or lasted longer than six months.
-But that ended in mid-2019.
+- Short-term health insurance in Florida once limited pre-existing condition exclusions on plans that were renewable or longer than six months.
+That ended in mid-2019.

-- At least seven insurers offer short-term plans in Florida.
+- At least seven insurers offer short-term health insurance in Florida.

 Until October 2, 2018, federal regulations limited short-term health insurance plans to no more than three months in duration, and prohibited renewals.
 The Trump Administration is now allowing for much longer short-term plans unless a state imposes its own restrictions.